SmileiPIC/Smilei/doc/Sphinx/parallelization.rst

 Nodes, cores, processes and threads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Supercomputers now have complex architectures, mainly due to their processors capability to **work together on the same memory space**.
-More precisely, *cores* are grouped in *nodes*.
+Supercomputers have complex architectures, mainly due to their processors capability to **work together on the same memory space**.
+More precisely, *cores* are grouped in *nodes* (1).
 All the cores in one node share the same memory space.
-(older computers did not have this capability).
 This hardware architecture is summarized in :numref:`NodesCoresThreads`.

 .. _NodesCoresThreads: